NLP-for-Psycholinguistic/text_coherence_pipeline/README.md

 is unwarranted or illogical.
 It may take the form of faulty inductive inferences.

 We mostly include Illogicality as a way to underline non-sequiturs in our texts.
-Illogicality is shown by exemples of the "minimum" mode.
+Illogicality is shown by examples of the "minimum" mode.